-As adults, we have more available brain capacity and more practice of managing our survival responses.
-In a stressful situation, while we experience the desire to fight or run away we know how to take few seconds and some deep breaths before tackling the issue.
+As adults, we have more available brain capacity and have had more opportunities to practise managing our survival responses.
+In a stressful situation, while we experience the desire to fight or run away, we have learned how to take few seconds and some deep breaths before tackling the issue.

-A child has had far less practice and hasn’t developmentally matured some of the more advanced areas of the brain yet.
+A child has had far less practise and hasn’t developmentally matured some of the more advanced areas of the brain yet.

-Here's the really important bit; sometimes they get stuck in the response and need your help to get out.
+But here's the really important bit: sometimes they get stuck in the response and need your help to get out.